Hi/Lo algorithm

 Hi/Lo is an algorithm and a key generation strategy used for generating unique keys for use in a database as a primary key.
 It uses a sequence-based hi-lo pattern to generate values.
-It can be used with domain-driven design (DDD).
 Hi/Lo is used in scenarios where an application needs its entities to have an identity prior to persistence.
 It is a value generation strategy.
-An alternative to Hi/Lo would be to generate keys as universally unique identifiers (UUID).
+An alternative to Hi/Lo would be for the application to generate keys as universally unique identifiers (UUID).